 - Fire up the browser, and then type in Twitch.tv on the address bar, hit enter.

 - After that, log in to your account using valid credentials.
 Mouse over to the top right corner, and click on your avatar.
 This will prompt a list of options, but select ‘Creator Dashboard’.

 - Pay attention to the left sidebar.
 Select ‘Community’ which houses other subcategories, and then ‘Followers List’.

 You’ll see the users that have followed your channel here.

 Can you remove a follower on Twitch?

-You can use Commanderroot’s follower remover tool for getting rid of the unsolicited following.
+You can use tools like Commanderroot’s follower remover tool for getting rid of the unsolicited following.

 Choose the option that’s in accordance with the action you want to perform on a specific user.

 If you have time for that, then why not?

 Fake followers mostly affect the impression of your channel.
 They give nothing other than a boost in follower count.